Designer’s glossary: Swingy (effects)

 adjective

 Swinginess is more often than not tied to randomness, specifically output randomness.
 If the ‘floor’ and ‘ceiling’ of an effect depend on some factor that the player has little to no control over, the final outcome of the effect can vary wildly.
-A simple example of this comes from card games: some have mechanics where the player flips cards off the top of their deck until they flip a card that meets certain criteria, and then they can play that card for free.
+A simple example of this comes from card games: some have mechanics where the player flips cards off the top of their deck until they flip a card that meets certain criteria, and then they do something with that card—oftentimes playing it for free.
 Without carefully restricting the scope of what that effect can ultimately let you play, you risk creating an extremely swingy scenario, where the outcome and benefit of the effect depend fully on the (usually) randomized deck.
 Similar things can be said about dice, but we’ll get to that in a minute.

 Randomness isn’t the only cause of swingy effects.
 Another factor is also the cost of an effect, whether it’s a direct resource cost or other kind of investment.
 If some action costs a lot to take or requires that the player put themselves in a risky situation, only to then have the counterplay to that action cost a lot less (either in resources or opportunity cost), that action becomes swingy.
 The best case is you getting the full benefits from the expensive action and the worst case is either getting nothing or actively losing progress due to counterplay being trivial in comparison.